cosmos/cosmos-sdk/cosmovisor/README.md

 ## Installation

-To install `cosmovisor`, run the following command:
+To install the latest version of `cosmovisor`, run the following command:

 ```
-go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor
+go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@latest
 ```

-*Note: If you are using go `v1.15` or earlier, you will need to run `go get`.*
+*Note: If you are using go `v1.15` or earlier, you will need to use `go get`, and you may want to run the command outside a project directory.*

 ## Command Line Arguments And Environment Variables